sarah254-tech/Networking/notes/networking_models.md

 ---

-### 🎮 UDP in Action — Low Latency Wins
+## 🎮 UDP in Action — Low Latency Wins

+Components of a UDP packet:

+- Source and Destination Port numbers.
+- Length of datagram.
+- Checksum.

-UDP sends without waiting — speed over reliability.
+UDP sends without waiting, speed over reliability.

 Used in: